Top 6 Questions to Expect from your Therapist

 If your symptoms are part of a chronic condition, your therapist can work with you to modify your activity or body movements to prevent future episodes.

-It is for your benefit to play close attention to your symptoms and answer these questions before your first visit so that you can give the most accurate information to your therapist or doctor.
-You will be setting yourself up for success with therapy and start feeling relief of your symptoms sooner!
+It is for your benefit to play close attention to your symptoms and answer these questions before your first visit so that you can give the most accurate information to your physical therapist or doctor.
+You will be setting yourself up for success with physical therapy and start feeling relief of your symptoms sooner!

 Leave a Reply